faulhornlabs/zikkurat-algebra/README.md

 Supported primitives
 --------------------

-It's very easy to add new fields or curves, just specify the required parameters.
+It's easy to add new fields or curves, just specify the required parameters.
 Currently, we have the following ones.

 ### Supported elliptic curves